Nishacid/Docker_GoodPractices_101/en/hardening.md

-# Hardening a Docker Contaniner
+# Hardening of a Docker Contaniner

 ## 1. Docker Daemon Exposed